About OGSIVEO

 References

-2. Referenced with permission from the NCCN Clinical Practice Guidelines in Oncology (NCCN Guidelines®) for Soft Tissue Sarcoma V.1.2024. © National Comprehensive Cancer Network, Inc. 2024.
+3. Referenced with permission from the NCCN Guidelines for Patients® for Soft Tissue Sarcoma, 2025. © National Comprehensive Cancer Network, Inc. 2025.
 All rights reserved.
-Accessed
+Accessed August 7,

-April 30, 2024.
-To view the most recent and complete version of the guideline, go online to NCCN.org.
-NCCN makes no warranties of any kind whatsoever regarding their content, use or application and disclaims any responsibility for their application or use in any way.
+2025.
+To view the most recent and complete version of the NCCN Guidelines for Patients, go online to NCCN.org/patientguidelines.
+NCCN makes no warranties of any kind whatsoever regarding their content, use, or application, and disclaims any responsibility for their application or use in any way.